everydeveloper/intermediate-node-course-repo/responses/03-delete.md

 })
 ```

-To test this out, make a "delete" request in Postman to this url: `http://localhost:8000/users/{{ userID }}`
+To test this out, make a "delete" request in Postman to url we have been using.

 You can test to make sure this worked by making a "get" request to the same url.
 It should say that the data could not be found.

+*Push your code to GitHub* to complete this step.